 Average Annual Salary by State

 A paralegal career offers the opportunity to perform engrossing, meaningful work in a professional atmosphere.
 The typical educational requirements can be completed in as little as two years with an associate’s degree or even less with a paralegal certificate, and the starting salary is reasonable – with plenty of room for growth.
-Paralegal salary can vary significantly by geographic area; those in large cities tend to make more, while those in states where paralegals are in high demand will also typically see higher salaries.
-In the five largest US states by population, paralegal salaries are as follows:
+Paralegal salaries can vary significantly by geographic area; those in large cities tend to make more, while those in states where paralegals are in high demand will also typically see higher salaries.
+The ten highest-earning states for paralegals are:

 We interviewed paralegal leaders from across the country to provide professional career advice.